linrunner/tlp-doc/faq/ppd.rst

 Does power-profiles-daemon conflict with TLP?
 ---------------------------------------------
 Yes, it does.
-Using both tools simultaneously can result in unpredictable outcomes as they partially change the same kernel settings (see above) and overwrite each other's settings.
+Using both tools simultaneously can result in unpredictable outcomes as they partially change the same kernel tunables (see above) and overwrite each other's settings.

 To prevent conflicts, most Linux distributions do not permit the